dnfeijo/atoms-CICD-reproduction-pack/README.md

 # atoms-CICD-reproduction-pack
-This is a Reproduction Package made for the paper "Studying the Impact of CI/CD Adoption on Atoms of Confusion Distribution and Prevalence in Open-Source Projects" to be published in the Journal of Software Engineering Research and Development by the Authors:
+This is a Reproduction Package made for the paper "Studying the Impact of CI/CD Adoption on Atoms of Confusion Distribution and Prevalence in Open-Source Projects", submitted for review to the Journal of Software Engineering Research and Development by the Authors:
 - Diego N. Feijó
 - Carlos D. A. de Almeida
 - Lincoln S. Rocha

-This document works as a general helper for those wanting to replicate our experiment.
+This document is a general helper for those wanting to replicate our experiment.
 The data we used is included, but you may use other data if inclined.